Marianna Cortese

 Biography

-Dr. Cortese obtained her medical degree in 2013 from the University of Heidelberg in Germany.
-She completed her Ph.D. in Epidemiology in 2017 at the University of Bergen in Norway, in which she focused on risk factors and early signs of multiple sclerosis.
+Dr. Marianna Cortese earned her medical degree from the University of Heidelberg in Germany in 2013 and completed her Ph.D. in Epidemiology at the University of Bergen in Norway in 2017, where she focused on risk factors and early signs of multiple sclerosis (MS).
+She joined the Neuroepidemiology Research Group at the Department of Nutrition in 2018, where she currently serves as a Senior Research Scientist.